shahanakattil/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M05Lab02_Define_Services.md

 ### Task 1: Create Oil Change Service

-In this task you will create an oil change service.
+In this task, you will create an oil change service.

 1. Open the **Customer Service Hub** app.